TRaSH-Guides/Guides/docs/index.md

 ### Special Thanks

-- [iXNyNe aka nemchik](https://github.com/nemchik){:target="_blank" rel="noopener noreferrer"} for introducing me to the world of dockers with DockSTARTer, and helping me to learn the basics for it.
+- [iXNyNe aka nemchik](https://github.com/nemchik){:target="_blank" rel="noopener noreferrer"} for introducing me to the world of Docker containers with DockSTARTer, and helping me to learn the basics for it.
 - [Roxedus](https://github.com/Roxedus){:target="_blank" rel="noopener noreferrer"} for helping me with the transfer/conversion of my Github guides to MkDocs and making everything look great.

 --8<-- "CONTRIBUTORS.md"